MicrosoftDocs/customer-insights/ci-docs/journeys/email-theme.md

 ---
-title: Copilot - style your emails with AI-assisted themes
+title: "Copilot: style your emails with AI-assisted themes"
 description: Learn how to use the Copilot-powered theme feature to style your emails in Dynamics 365 Customer Insights - Journeys. ms.date: 09/19/2023 ms.topic: how-to